Competency evaluation (law): Competence to be executed

 The court ruled that a forensic professional must make the competence evaluation and, if the inmate is found incompetent, provide treatment to aid in the inmate gaining competency in order that the execution can take place.
 Providing treatment to an individual to enable that person to become competent to be executed places mental health professionals in an ethical dilemma.
-The National Medical Association takes the position that ethically it is a physician's duty to provide treatment, regardless of the patient's legal situation.
+Some medical organizations, such as the American Medical Association and National Medical Association, argue that physicians have an ethical obligation to treat all patients, regardless of legal status.
+However, others contend that restoring a person's mental health solely to enable execution creates a moral conflict.
 Others feel that it is unethical to treat a person in order to execute them.
 Most restorations of competency are accomplished through psychiatric medication.

 The Supreme Court of the United States in the Atkins v.
 Virginia (2002) case used the Eighth Amendment’s cruel and unusual punishment clause to determine that those with intellectual disabilities are not competent to be executed due to diminished culpability.
 Otherwise put, those with intellectual disabilities are exempt from execution because they are insufficiently responsible for their crimes.
 The Supreme Court of the United States in Roper v.
 Simmons (2005) decided that it was unconstitutional to execute individuals for crimes committed under the age of majority using the same reasoning in Atkins v.
 Virginia (2002).